cj-mills/christianjmills/_posts/2020-12-31-Using-PyTorch-with-CUDA-on-WSL2.md

 ### Install Fastai Library

+I installed the fastai library which is built on top of PyTorch to test whether I could access the GPU.

 ```bash
 conda install -c fastai -c pytorch -c anaconda fastai gh anaconda
 ```

+The installation went smoothly.

 #### Confirm CUDA Works

+I was able to confirm that PyTorch could access the GPU using the `torch.cuda.is_available()` method.

 ```bash
 (base) innom-dt@INNOM-DT:~$ python